-As with all other ISO standards, ISO 9001 is just that - a ‘standard’.
-It’s an internationally agreed document that sets out the criteria against which a QMS is judged.
+ISO 9001 is an internationally agreed document.
+It sets out the criteria against which a Quality Management System is judged.

 What it is not